NeoVertex1/SuperPrompt-0.1.5-Holographic-Catalyst/README.md

 ```

 ### Usage
 Apply prompt to reasoning model input with explicit invocation of answer_operator function.

-### End Specification
+Best used as system prompt but works on chats.